yashmantoo/proj8/README.md

 </br>
 ## 😌 Honest Time to finish the project

-I had took about 5-6 hrs
+It took me about 5-6 hrs

 ### You can Check it Live on Below Link :